Notes on the Geography of Northern India: Darjeeling

 Here's the contemporaneous post office, of which the most that can be said is that it's big.
 As the sign suggests, we're standing at the entrance to the Rink Mall.

 Here's the former Imperial Bank of India.
-Its coolly Ionic columns will have nothing to do with the gothic nonsense down the street.
+Its Ionic columns will have nothing to do with the gothic nonsense down the street.

 Another bank, noteworthy for the date over the gate.
 Modern architecture began to spread over the colonial world a few years later but never made it to Darjeeling, unless you count utilitarian blocks like the one on the right here.

 Sporting a new roof and new paint, this is the old Secretariat, built in 1898 to house the Government of Bengal when it moved up here during the hot weather in Calcutta.
 The brick used to be unpainted, and the roof was probably red to match.
 Metal roofs, by the way, have been standard here from the very beginning.
-As early as 1840, when every building in the settlement was wattle-and-daub, the roofs were already all of corrugated metal.
+As early as 1840, when every building in the settlement was wattle-and-daub, the roofs were already made of corrugated metal.
 It does raise a question about how the sheets were lugged up the Old Military Road, but perhaps the answer is just that simple: they were lugged up.

 See Buchanan, p.
 452.